CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ```text
 s3cmd -h
 ```
+## Getting started with s3cmd

 If you use Allas on Puhti or Mahti, all required packages and software are already installed.
-In this case you can skip the installation chapter _Getting started with s3cmd_ below and proceed to the section [s3cmd with supercomputers](#s3cmd-with-supercomputers).
+In this case you can skip this  chapter and proceed to the section [s3cmd with supercomputers](#s3cmd-with-supercomputers).

-## Getting started with s3cmd

-To configure a s3cmd connection, you need _OpenStack_ and _s3cmd_ installed in your environment.
+To configure a s3cmd connection, you need to have _OpenStack_ and _s3cmd_ installed in your environment.

 **OpenStack s3cmd installation:**